 One way that teachers can help students internalize and retain learning is by writing engaging and thought-provoking essential questions.
 These questions are posed throughout a unit of instruction to help students make connections and see the big picture.
 They get at the heart of learning to connect academic content with real-world application.
 Though I don’t remember the specifics, my middle school science teacher inspired us with the question, “What makes us who we are?”
 For a 14-year-old desperately searching for the answers– looking at genetics and thinking about who I am, how I got to be that way, and why I am different than my classmates– the question itself made the learning stick.
 Do I need to remember the specifics of the Punnett square?
 Probably not, but I do remember it because the essential question, and resulting conversations, resonated with me (the engaging activity with Sesame Street characters didn’t hurt either).
 When we are busily grading, prepping materials for the next day, and trying to make sure we cover everything we are supposed to cover, it is hard to keep sight of the big picture.
 This is why creating unit-level information, including essential questions, is so important.
 If we, as teachers, get caught up in the day-to-day, how can we expect our students to see beyond the homework they have tonight and the test they have next week?

 Essential questions help students make connections and see the big picture.

 - Debatable- students should be able to have a conversation and share varying opinions

 - Stimulating- mentally engaging and thought-provoking

-- Recurring- the ideas should be broad and important enough to be addressed multiple times throughout the year, and across multiple years
+- Recurring- the ideas should be broad and significant enough that they are addressed many times throughout a course, and across multiple grade levels

 - How can stories set in another place or time still relate to me?